-- Follow instructions of venue staff and first responders.
+- Follow instructions of the venue staff and first responders.

-A general event schedule can be found in the printed convention guidebook.
-More detailed schedules are available within the downloadable mobile device app and the Schedule page.
+Detailed schedules are available within the downloadable Mobile app and at convention.FFA.org/schedule.
 Participants in awards and recognition programs should adhere to schedules provided by individual program managers.
 All scheduled events are listed in Eastern Daylight Time and are subject to change.